 Even in the world’s greatest food-producing nation, children and adults face poverty and hunger in every county across America.

 - More than 38 million people are living in poverty in America.
 In 2019, most families living in poverty earn less than $25,750 per year.

 - More than 37 million people struggle with hunger in the United States, including more than 11 million children.

 - A household that is food insecure has limited or uncertain access to enough food to support a healthy life.

 - Children are more likely to face food insecurity than any other group in the United States.

-- 58% of food-insecure households participated in at least one of the major federal food assistance program — the Supplemental Nutrition Assistance Program (SNAP, formerly Food Stamps); the National School Lunch Program and the Special Supplemental Nutrition Program for Women, Infants and Children (often called WIC)
+- More than half (56%) of food-insecure households participated in at least one of the major federal food assistance program — the Supplemental Nutrition Assistance Program (SNAP, formerly Food Stamps); the National School Lunch Program and the Special Supplemental Nutrition Program for Women, Infants and Children (often called WIC)